SarahSoutoul/in-your-tech-era/README.md

 After checking the Clerk docs, I realized I needed to enable organisations in my Clerk dashboard for the switcher to work properly.
 Once I did that, the issue was resolved.

+**6. Creating the theme switcher guide**

+And finally, creating the theme switcher guide came with its own set of challenges.
+Writing the content wasn’t the issue.
+I knew what I wanted to share but figuring out how to present it was tricky.
+I initially tried building it as an MDX file, but I couldn’t get it to render the way I wanted.
+So, I pivoted back to plain Markdown, and focused on making it look clean, clear, and hopefully a little fun.

 ### Highlights & Achievements 🌟

 **1. Building the app**

 My favourite part of this project was hands down building the actual app.
 In my previous job, I didn’t really get the chance to work on full apps from scratch — it was usually smaller features or parts of a bigger system.
 So getting to build something end-to-end again felt really rewarding.
 I had honestly forgotten how satisfying it is to bring an idea to life and really spend time on the design and flow.
-I obviously loved writing the guide too (that’s something I’m super comfortable with), but this reminded me how much I missed getting my hands dirty with the full app-building process.
+I obviously loved writing the guide too (that’s something I’m comfortable with), but this reminded me how much I missed getting my hands dirty with the full app-building process.

 **2. Exploring new tools**